 And while the more sophisticated hotels (which are so common on the nearby Island of the Gods) are more concentrated in the western region of Lombok – in Senggigi – the pure life of Kuta, in the south of the island, still maintains the peace of yesteryear.

 This post contains affiliate links.
 By purchasing through these links, I may receive a small commission at no additional cost to you.

 Pantai Tanjung Aan is one of those destinations that usually appears as computer screensavers and in airline magazines to lure you to the destination (that’s how I found it).
 It consists of a 2-kilometer long white sand beach and turquoise sea, with swings of different colors and sizes from beginning to the end.

-Still in Tanjung Aan, go up to Bukit Merese, a hilltop boasting a panoramic view of the surrounding area, with the idyllic Tanjung Aan on one side and Pantai Serenting on Pantai Seger on the other.
-Go during the day, to see the horizon line dividing the clear sky with the sparkling sea below; and before sunset, to see the orange tones slowly changing the scenery.
+Also, in Tanjung Aan, go up to Bukit Merese, a hilltop boasting a panoramic view of the surrounding area, with the idyllic Tanjung Aan on one side and Pantai Serenting on Pantai Seger on the other.
+Go during the day, to see the horizon line dividing the clear sky with the sparkling sea below; and before sunset, to see the orange tones slowly changing the scenery of the beach.

 What else to do in the Kuta Lombok region

 Visit Sasak Sade Village, a village that maintains the traditional culture of the Sasak tribe (original Lombok ethnic group).
 You can see their houses, which are built with walls of wood and bamboo, thatched roofs, and ground made with dirt and cow dung.
 There you can buy souvenirs like necklaces and bracelets, and see women weaving and selling the traditional textiles of their group.
 Today they are mostly Muslim, but the culture encompasses traits of Buddhism and Hinduism.